Prince Andrew Romanoff

-Prince Andrew Romanoff (born Andrew Andreievich Romanoff; January 21, 1923 – November 28, 2021) was a Russian American artist and author.
+Prince Andrew Romanoff (born Andrei Andreievich Romanoff; 21 January 1923 – 28 November 2021) was a Russian American artist and author.
 He was a grand-nephew of Russia's last Tsar, Nicholas II.
-He was a great-great-grandson in the male line of Emperor Nicholas I of Russia and since the death of Prince Dimitri Romanov in 2016 was claimant to the headship of the House of Romanov until his own death 2021.
+He was a great-great-grandson in the male line of Emperor Nicholas I of Russia and since the death of Prince Dimitri Romanov in 2016 was claimant to the headship of the House of Romanov until his own death in 2021.

 Childhood and education

-Andrew Andreievich was born on January 21, 1923, in London, England, into the family of Prince Andrei Alexandrovich of Russia (1897–1981) and his first wife Princess Elizabeth Fabricievna, née Duchess of Sasso-Ruffo and Princess of San-Antimo.
+Andrew Andreievich was born on 21 January 1923, in St Pancras, London, England, into the family of Prince Andrei Alexandrovich of Russia (1897–1981) and his first wife Princess Elizabeth Fabricievna, née Duchess of Sasso-Ruffo and Princess of San-Antimo.
 His godfather was the future King Edward VIII of the United Kingdom.

 The third child and youngest son in the family, Andrew Andreievich spent his childhood with his sister, Princess Xenia Andreievna, and his brother, Prince Michael Andreievich, in the guest house of Windsor Castle – granted to his family by King George V. Until age 12, he studied at home and received a private traditional education, characteristic for the House of Romanov.
 He was subsequently educated at Haileybury.